ryanashneil/demo-api-linter/rules/openapi/010/rule.md

 ### Error Message

+If the rule detects that API path is not in kebab-case,

+- "API paths must be in kebab-case."

+If the rule detects that headers, query or path parameter names not in kebab-case, or lowerCamelCase,

+- Query parameter, path parameter and header names must be in lowerCamelCase or kebab-case."

-If the rule detects
+If the rule detects that headers, query or path parameter names not contain sensitive information such as NRIC,

-- "Standardized Naming Conventions should be used and sensitive information should not be present in API Specification"
+- Query parameter, path parameter and header names must not contain sensitive information such as NRIC."

 ### Conclusion

 Adhering to this rule ensures that your API provides comprehensive and consistent naming conventions, improving the overall user experience and reliability of the API.
-Sensitive information should generally be in the payload, and not be in path or query parameters.
+Sensitive information should be in the payload, and not be in any of the parameters.